-“Kodama” : is an ongoing body of work by Lindsey Muscato and Joshua Friedman comprising of unique large-scale furniture, constructed of salvaged timber using the techniques and hand-tools of traditional Japanese wood joinery and timber-framing.
+‘Kodama’ is an ongoing body of work by Lindsey Muscato and Joshua Friedman comprised of unique large-scale furniture, constructed of salvaged timber using the techniques and hand-tools of traditional Japanese wood joinery and timber-framing.

-The pieces, removed from their architectural context, present as monolithic compositions.
+The pieces, removed from their would be architectural context, present as monolithic compositions.
 Distillations of joinery details that explore the craft of, and reverence for, both material and process.

-Please inquire for availabilty, and made to order works inspired by this ongoing series.
+Please inquire with Marta for availabilty and for made to order works inspired by this ongoing body of work.